wp-plugins/network-summary/readme.txt

 == Screenshots ==

 1. The settings section for each individual site if the site admins are allowed to decide for themselves whether they want to share their content or not.
 2. The settings page in the network admin area.
+Here every site can either be set to visible or hidden.
+The network admin can also decide, whether the site admins can make this choice on their own or not.
+3. Here the site categories can be managed.

 == Changelog ==

+= 2.0.0 =
+* Massive refactoring of existing code.
+* Adding the category setting for each blog and the network.

 = 1.1.5 =
 * Added rss functionality.